angular-sanctuary/learn-angular/src/content/docs/practical-course/api-server/get-tasks.md

 ## How to subscribe

 There are multiple ways to subscribe to an observable.
-For the given situation, we'll use the `async` pipe in the template.
+For the given situation, we'll use the `async` pipe in the HTML template.

 Like the `date` pipe we used earlier, the `async` pipe role is to transform the data before displaying it.
 Here it's role will be to subscribe to the observable and returns the list of tasks once available.

 :::tip
-While there are alternatives, When the data returned by an observable is only meant to be displayed in the template, it's a good practice to use the `async` pipe.
+While there are alternatives, When the data returned by an observable is only meant to be displayed in the HTML template, it's a good practice to use the `async` pipe.
 You'll discover the alternative at the end of this page.
 :::